m-reza-rahman/jakartaee-azure/kubernetes/README.md

-# Java EE Application Server Clustering with Kubernetes
+# Deploying a Java EE application on Azure using Docker and Kubernetes

 This demo will show how to make application server administration, clustering, autodiscovery and load-balancing work with Docker clusters, networking, and Kubernetes deployments.